scrapy/scrapy/docs/topics/spiders.rst

    This spider also exposes an overrideable method:

-   .. method:: parse_start_url(response)
+   .. method:: parse_start_url(response, **kwargs)

-      This method is called for the start_urls responses.
-It allows to parse the initial responses and must return either an :class:`~scrapy.item.Item` object, a :class:`~scrapy.http.Request`
+      This method is called for each response produced for the URLs in the spider's ``start_urls`` attribute.
+It allows to parse the initial responses and must return either an item (:class:`scrapy.item.Item` or :class:`dict`),
+      a :class:`~scrapy.http.Request`,
-      object, or an iterable containing any of them.
+      or an iterable containing any of them.

 Crawling rules
 ~~~~~~~~~~~~~~